Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 #### Primitive Types
 The SqueakFFIPrims plugin understands a limited number of types; see FFIConstants class>>#initializeTypeConstants.[^11]
 [^11]: in addition, the SqueakFFIPrims plugin has 16-bit and 32-bit Character types.
 These are useful for functions that return Character values.
-Passing Characters as parameters requires no special types since Characters are treated as unsigned integers by the argument marshalling machinery. **It may be useful to us to extent the FFI to allow the use of char16 and char32 return types.**
+Passing Characters as parameters requires no special types since Characters are treated as unsigned integers by the argument marshalling machinery. **It may be useful to us to extend the FFI to allow the use of char16 and char32 return types.**

 These are